fereshtehaghaei/Pandas-School-Academic-Data-Analysis/README.md

 ## Math Scores by Grade

-- Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+- Created a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
-- Create a pandas series for each grade.
-Hint: use a conditional statement.
+- Created a pandas series for each grade.
-- Group each series by school
+- Grouped each series by school
-- Combine the series into a dataframe
+- Combined the series into a data-frame
-- Optional: give the displayed data cleaner formatting
+- Gave the displayed data cleaner formatting

 |                       | 9th Grade Avg Math Scores | 10th Grade Avg Math Scores | 11th Grade Avg Math Scores | 12th Grade Avg Math Scores |
 | --------------------: | ------------------------: | -------------------------: | -------------------------: | -------------------------: |